The Wolfman (soundtrack)

 The Wolfman (Original Motion Picture Soundtrack) is the score album to the 2010 film of the same name directed by Joe Johnston, which is a remake on the 1941 film The Wolf Man.
-The film initially had an original score composed by Danny Elfman, before it was rejected and Elfman eventually replaced by Australian musician Paul Haslinger.
+The film initially had an original score composed by Danny Elfman, before it was rejected and Elfman eventually replaced by Austrian musician Paul Haslinger.
 The studio changed back to Elfman's initial score composed for the film after they felt Haslinger's electronic score did not suit the film's setting and tone.

 Elfman's score was then completed with the help of other composers, due to the former's commitments on Alice in Wonderland (2010).
 Varèse Sarabande released the album consisting of Elfman's score for the original cut for the film on February 23, 2010.
 The score was well received by critics.